On singular signed graphs with nullspace spanned by a full vector: Signed nut graphs: Results

 Hence,

 and

-The RHS of \eqref{eq:evenodd} is an odd number since it is a product of two odd numbers, hence $\sum_r \rho_+(r) x_r $ is odd.
-Therefore, the subgraph with positive edges only has an odd number of vertices with odd degree.
+The RHS of \eqref{eq:evenodd} is an odd number as it is a product of two odd numbers, hence $\sum_r \rho_+(r) x_r $ is odd.
+Therefore, the subgraph with only positive edges has an odd number of vertices with odd degree.
 By the Handshaking Lemma this is impossible.

 Case (c): $q = 1$ is the only remaining possibility and the first part of the theorem follows, provided such nut graphs exist.
 Now we construct a signed nut graph for each $n$ of the form $n = 4k + 1$.
-A signed graph (call it $\Gamma$) is constructed from $K_{4k+1}$ as follows.
-Partition the vertex set of $K_{4k+1}$ into a single vertex $r = 0$ and $k$ subsets of $4$ vertices for $k$ copies of the path graph $P_4$.
+A signed graph $\Gamma$ is constructed from $K_{4k+1}$ as follows.
+Partition the vertex set of $K_{4k+1}$ into a single vertex $r = 0$ and $k$ subsets of $4$ vertices for $k$ copies of the path $P_4$.
 Change the signs of all edges internal to each $P_4$ to $-1$.
 To construct a kernel eigenvector $\bf x$ of $\Gamma$ for $\lambda = 0$ place $+1$ on vertex $0$, then entries $-1,+1,+1,-1$ on each $P_4$.
 We denote by $1,2,3,4$ the vertices of the first $P_4$, by $5,6,7,8$ the vertices of the second $P_4$, etc. Owing to the symmetry of $\Gamma$ (since automorphisms of $\Gamma$ preserve edge-weights) there are only three vertex types to be considered. \begin{enumerate} \item For $r = 0$ all weights $\sigma(rs) = 1$ and exactly half of the $x_s$ are equal to $1$ and the other half are equal to $-1$.
-Hence, (1) is true in this case. \item The vertex $r$ may be an end-vertex of any of the $k$ paths $P_4$.
+Hence, \eqref{eq:newlocCon} is true in this case. \item The vertex $r$ may be an end-vertex of any of the $k$ paths $P_4$.
 The net contribution of the three remaining vertices of $P_4$ is $-1$, and all contributions of other paths cancel out.
-Taking into account the edge to vertex $0$, the weighted sum in (1) is indeed equal to $0$. \item The vertex $r$ may be an inner vertex of any of the $k$ paths $P_4$.
-Again, the net contribution of the three remaining vertices of $P_4$ is $-1$, and by the same argument, the weighted sum in (1) is again equal to $0$. \end{enumerate}
+Taking into account the edge to vertex $0$, the weighted sum in \eqref{eq:newlocCon} is indeed equal to $0$. \item The vertex $r$ may be an inner vertex of any of the $k$ paths $P_4$.
+Again, the net contribution of the three remaining vertices of $P_4$ is $-1$, and by the same argument, the weighted sum in \eqref{eq:newlocCon} is again equal to $0$. \end{enumerate}

-As $\bf x$ is a full kernel eigenvector, $\Gamma$ is a signed core graph.
+As $\bf x$ is a full kernel eigenvector, $\Gamma$ is a signed \emph{core} graph.

 It remains to prove that $\Gamma$ is a signed nut graph, i.e.\ with nullity $\eta(\Gamma) = 1$.
 This is done by showing that the constructed full kernel eigenvector $\bf x$ is the only eigenvector for $\lambda = 0$ (up to a scalar multiple).
 First, note that all edges incident with vertex $0$ have weight $+1$.
-Hence for $r = 0$, (1) becomes:
+Hence for $r = 0$, \eqref{eq:newlocCon} becomes:

 It follows that